tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关问题_intl_en.md

 [](id:que28)
 ### Does TRTC support 1080p videos?
 Yes.
-You can set the resolution through `setVideoEncoderParam` of the SDK.
+You can set the resolution through `setVideoEncoderParam`, the video encoding parameter of the SDK.

 [](id:que29)
 ### Can I customize data capturing in TRTC?
 You can on some platforms.
-For details, please see [Custom Capture and Rendering](https://intl.cloud.tencent.com/document/product/647/35158).
+For details, see [Custom Capture and Rendering](https://intl.cloud.tencent.com/document/product/647/35158).

 [](id:que30)
-### Is communication between TRTC and TWebLive possible?
+### Is communication between TRTC and the ILVB SDK possible?
 No, it's not.

 [](id:que31)